Another look at the control properties of the Korteweg-de Vries equation: Introduction

 \subsection{Problem framework}

-In recent years, the study of the KdV equation\footnote{This equation was first introduced by Boussinesq \cite{Boussinesq}, and Korteweg and de Vries rediscovered it twenty years later \cite{Korteweg}.
-Moreover, the linearized system $\partial_tu + \partial_xu+\partial_x^3u=0$ is also called the first Stokes equation.
-The small amplitude, and long wave limit of the equations governing inviscid, irrotational water waves yield the KdV equation.
-Typically, when studying this equation over the entire line, the $\partial_x u$ term is omitted, as it can be eliminated via a Galilean transformation.
-Yet, on the half-line, applying this transformation would alter the domain to a wedge.} as an initial boundary value problem on the half-line has given the attention of many researchers.
-This is a challenging problem, mainly when studied with low Sobolev regularity.

-The theory of local well-posedness (LWP), i.e., existence, uniqueness, and continuity of the data-to-solution map, of the initial boundary value problem (IBVP) associated with the KdV equation is well studied.
+The theory of local well-posedness (LWP), i.e., the existence, uniqueness, and continuity of the data-to-solution map, for the initial boundary value problem (IBVP) associated with the KdV equation \cite{Korteweg}, is well-studied.
 On the right half-line $(0,+\infty)$ is considered the following IBVP

 and on the left half-line $(-\infty, 0)$ the following one

 The rationale behind the presence of one boundary condition in the right half-line problem \eqref{h1} as opposed to two boundary conditions in the left half-line problem \eqref{h2} can be elucidated by integral identities concerning smooth solutions to the linear KdV equation.
 For such solutions, denoted by $v$, and any arbitrary time $t$, where $0<t<T$, the following holds: